 You'll also have to turn on the swim track feature before you hop in the pool.
 Fitbit says this is turned off by default to conserve battery life "for those who do not regularly swim."

 After doing this, make sure you head to the advanced swim settings found in the account page of the app.
-There's no intense customization going on here, but you can change the pool length and unit measurement.
+There's not a great deal of customisation going on here, but you can change the pool length and unit measurement.
 It helps the Flex 2 algorithms calculate your swim metrics more accurately.

 New or less seasoned swimmers will have a slightly harder time tracking swims if there's a lot of pausing during laps.
 Getting in and out of the pool will also affect the tracking.
 It's good to do at least 10 minutes or more of continuous laps to get the best results.